Master-Oldu/master-azerbaijani-astro/src/content/blog/learn-azerbaijani-without-textbooks-interactive-methods.md

 Learning Azerbaijani doesn't have to feel like homework.
 If you're just starting out, check out guides to the **[Azerbaijani Alphabet](/blog/azerbaijani-alphabet-made-easy)** to get familiar with the basics.
 Whether you're reconnecting with your heritage, learning for someone special, or exploring Azerbaijani culture, these five interactive methods will help you build real conversational skills without ever cracking open a textbook.

-<u>**A note from me:**</u> As a native Azerbaijani speaker, I've watched (and still watching) my husband and children learn the language using these methods.
+<u>**A note from me:**</u> As a native Azerbaijani speaker, I've watched (and still watch) my husband and children learn the language using these methods.
 What I'm sharing here isn't theory from a textbook; it's what actually worked in our home when my very own English speakers tried to connect with our culture and family.

 ## Why Traditional Language Learning Methods Fall Short